 Responsible Service of Alcohol

-Responsible Service of Alcohol (RSA) is a course accredited by the Victorian Commission for Gambling and Liquor Regulation (VCGLR).
+Responsible Service of Alcohol (RSA) is a course accredited by the Victorian Gambling and Casino Control Commission (VGCCC).
 It is a requirement for all licensees and staff selling, offering, or serving alcohol to hold a current RSA certificate which provides the skills and knowledge to contribute to a safe and enjoyable environment in licensed premises.
 At CHT Melbourne, courses are run on most days and you can obtain your RSA certificate by completing our short course which covers the nine key areas you need to know about in order to serve alcohol responsibly.

 |RSA CHANGES IN VICTORIA | ALL ENROLMENTS FROM 1 JULY 2021|

-This course will include content that is specific to Victorian liquor laws and is delivered in accordance with those guidelines outlined by the Victorian Commission for Gambling and Liquor Regulations (VCGLR)
+This course will include content that is specific to Victorian liquor laws and is delivered in accordance with those guidelines outlined by the Victorian Gambling and Casino Control Commissions (VGCCC)

 The revised course duration is 5 Hours.

-Upon successful completion we will issue each participant a Statement of Attainment for the unit of competence SITHFAB002 Provide Responsible Service of Alcohol and the VCGLR RSA Certificate.
+Upon successful completion we will issue each participant a Statement of Attainment for the unit of competence SITHFAB002 Provide Responsible Service of Alcohol and the VGCCC RSA Certificate.

 We are able to offer RSA training face-to-face at our Melbourne campus and in a virtual classroom, conducted by our campus trainers live over Zoom.
 Please select one of the following links to suit your preferred style of training.